-NOTE: To create new alerts and modify existing alerts, you must be assigned the Global administrator or Global reviewer role in the product.
+To create new alerts and modify existing alerts, the account used to connect to Netwrix Auditor Server via Netwrix Auditor client must be assigned the Global administrator or Global reviewer role in the product.

 On the main Netwrix Auditor page, navigate to the Configuration section and click the Alerts tile.

 NOTE: You can also create new alert directly from the interactive search results.
 Navigate to Tools and select Create alert to add a new alert with the same set of filters as your search.